PedroAVJ/battleship/README.md

 ## Design & Architecture

-The reason I chose to build a battleship clone is twofold: first, I wanted to showcase something that was inherently visual, as I believe that it is easiest to gauge a systems complexity when you can see it in action, compared to something like a form.
-Second, I wanted something that requiered a challenging amount of logic, mostly in how coupled certain components were, and how to manage state between them.
+### Motivation

+I chose to build a Battleship clone for two reasons:

+1. Showcase a visually engaging project, as it's easier to gauge a system's complexity when you can see it in action.
+2. Implement challenging logic, especially with regards to component coupling and state management.

 ### Stack

-The project was built using Vue 3 and Typescript.
-I used Pinia for state management as it is the more modern solution and comes with built-in Typescript support (as opposed to Vuex, which uses magic strings) and Vue Router for navigation.
-I also used Bootstrap 5 for the carousel and the modals.

-The components themselves all use TS, and are written using the composition API.
-This provides a lot more flexibility when it comes to making the code readable, which was very important as I have worked with the options API before and found it very easy to lose track of what was going on.
+- Vue 3 and TypeScript for the main framework and typing.
+- Pinia for state management, due to its modern design and built-in TypeScript support.
+- Vue Router for navigation.
+- Bootstrap 5 for carousel and modals.

+### Component Design

+Components use TypeScript and the Composition API, providing better readability and flexibility compared to the Options API.

+### Game State Persistence

-I also use the pinia persisted state plugin to save the game state to local storage, so that the game can be resumed after a refresh.
+Pinia persisted state plugin saves game state to local storage, allowing game resumption after a refresh.

+## Architecture

+### Boards

+There are three types of boards:

+1. PlayerBoard: For ship placement.
+2. EnemyBoard: For gameplay.
+3. MapBoard: For map selection.

+Despite some code repetition, these boards have separate implementations due to their distinct and extensive requirements.

-### Architecture
+### Utility Functions

-The most reelevant parte of the architecture is the flow between the Board, the Square and the sprite.
-Because both the enemy and the player requiere a slightly different implementation of the Board, I decided to create a PlayerBoard, EnemyBoard and MapBoard.
-The PlayerBoard is the one that is used to place the ships, and the EnemyBoard is the one that is used to play the game.
-The MapBoard is a simple component that displays the map selection screen.
-Even if some little code is repeated, they require very different and long implementations, so I decided to keep them separate, instead of using a system like passing a prop to the Board to determine if it is the player, enemy or map board.
+Low-level logic is implemented in the `Game.ts` file inside the `utils` folder.
+It contains utility functions for ship placement, tile checking, and board resolutions, among other things.

-### Design
+### State Management

-Most of the low level logic is implement inside my Game.ts file, inside the utils folder.
-It's mainly a collection of utility functions for universal tasks like ship placement, tile checking and board resolutions.
-One thing I did do that is not recommended is the fact that only for the board properties inside my RootState I decided to not use an explicit action in order to mutate it, this is because I manipulate the board everywhere, and having to write a bunch of boilerplate code for every single action would have been a pain.
-The tradeoff was that there were certain things I had to do to as not all reactivity gets triggered by the board being mutated, for example my modals displaying if the player or computer won.
+For board tiles in `RootState`, explicit actions are not used to mutate the state.
+This decision was made to avoid excessive boilerplate code, but it requires additional reactivity management, such as when displaying modals for when a user wins or loses.

+## AI

-### AI
+### Ability Usage

-The computers algorithm is relativly straight forward.
-It first randomly choose if it should use an ability, based on the current health of said ships, so if a ship has a lower health it will be more likely to use the ability.
+The computer algorithm randomly decides to use an ability based on the current health of the ships, with lower health ships being more likely to use their abilities.

-The next part will always shoot at a tile were an uncovered ship is.
+### Target Selection

+1. If a ship is uncovered, the AI targets it.
-If there isn't an uncovered ship.
-It will try to shoot at a tile that is adjacent to a ship, as it is more likely that the ship is in that direction.
-Because all ships are longer than they are wide, it will always shoot in the direction of the longest straight line of hits.
+2. If there are no uncovered ships, the AI targets the adjacent tiles of shot at squares to maximize the probability of hitting a ship.
+It shoots in the direction of the longest straight line of hits.

-Finally if there aren't any hits that can't be accounted for in the board.
-We use a Monte Carlo algorithm to randomly place the remaining ships, and generate a heatmap of the most likely places for the ships to be.
-The computer will then shoot at the tile with the highest probability of containing a ship.
+3. If no unaccounted hits are on the board, a Monte Carlo algorithm places the remaining ships and generates a heatmap for likely ship locations.
+The computer targets the tile with the highest probability of containing a ship.